zshak/UNI-MACS-/README.md

-This repository contains most (not all) of my uni work
+This repository contains most of my uni work